-At Kuyichi we take great care in the design of our pure goods focussing on the development of timeless products that can become your favourite.
-Not only do they have to stand the continuous change of trends, they should also be worn until they tear.
-We choose high quality materials and work on the longevity of our jeans constantly to achieve this.
+At Kuyichi we take great care in the design of our pure goods focusing on the development of timeless products that can become your favourite.
+Not only do they have to stand the continuous change of trends, but they should also be worn until they tear.
+We choose high-quality materials and work on the longevity of our jeans constantly to achieve this.
 We love to give you some more info on the different materials and processes that we use.

-If you want to dive in deeper in the whole process of our products, from the design to the final finish, you can check our sustainability report for some in-depth information on our supply chain and practices.
+If you want to dive deeper into the whole process of our products, from the design to the final finish, you can check our sustainability report for some in-depth information on our supply chain and practices.

 All the cotton we use is 100% organic cotton.
 Organic crops are grown without the use of chemical fertilisers, pesticides and insecticides.
 Organic cotton is 100% pesticide free.
 Pesticides pollute soil and water, killing wildlife and harming communities.
 Creating organic cotton yarn reduces CO2 emissions by 60% compared to conventional cotton.

 Since 2012 we have been using recycled cotton in our denim fabrics.
 Cotton waste is captured or collected, shredded and re-spun into a new one-of-a-kind yarn.
 Recycling greatly reduces the water, energy and chemicals needed to produce virgin fibres.
 All products stating recycled cotton use cotton fabric and fibres that are wasted in the production chain.
 From fibres captured during the spinning, dyeing and weaving processes, to fabric scraps in the cutting stage.
 This way we cut down and utilise waste streams in our facilities.